zentan2018/Govtech_Zen/README.md

 ## Section 2: Databases

 Section 2 of the test was conducted using docker and postgres.
-The set up could be run following the instructions of the **README** file under section 2.
+The set up could be run following instructions of the **README** file under section 2.
 Solutions of the SQL Query using sample data could also be found there.

 ## Section 3: System Design

-The deliverable of this section are saved in PDF with a brief explaination of the services used in the solution diagram.
+The deliverables of this section are saved in PDF with a brief explaination of the services used in the solution diagram.

 ## Section 4: Charts and APIs

-This section shows the visualisation of the **total number of cases in Singapore over a time period**.
-The data was retrieved from https://covid19api.com/ and displayed as an interactive chart using the python plotly library.
+This section shows the visualisation of the **total number of cases in Singapore over a time period** in an interactive chart.
+The data was retrieved from https://covid19api.com/ and displayed using the python plotly library.
 This can be viewed the in `Section4/section 4.ipynb` or PDF which consist of the non interactive chart.
 There will be no readme in this section.

 ## Section 5: Machine Learning

 This section shows a machine learning pipeline using dataset obtained from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation.
 A machine learning model was created to predict the buying price given the following parameters:

 - Maintenance = High
 - Number of doors = 4
 - Lug Boot Size = Big